Gayrettepe (Istanbul Metro)

-Gayrettepe is an underground rapid transit station on the M2 line of the Istanbul Metro.
+Gayrettepe is an underground rapid transit station on the M2 and M11 lines of the Istanbul Metro.
 It is located in east-central Şişli under Büyükdere Avenue just south of Levent.
-The station opened on 16 September 2000 and is one of the original six stations of the M2 line.
+The M2 portion of the station opened on 16 September 2000 and is one of the original six stations of the M2 line.
 In 2007 a connection to the Istanbul Metrobus at Zincirlikuyu junction was built.
-Gayrettepe has an island platform serviced by two tracks.

-Gayrettepe will also be the southeastern terminus of the M11 line, which will run northwest to the Istanbul Airport.
+On 29 January 2024, the Kağıthane–Gayrettepe portion of the M11 line opened, allowing passengers to go from Gayrettepe to Istanbul Airport in 30 minutes.
+With a depth of 72 meters, the M11 platform is the deepest station in the Istanbul Metro system.